PaulWolfDE/PasswordManager/documentation/DOCUMENTATION.md

 ### Run Commands/Variables
 The absolute path of the most recent opened database is saved in `%Appdata%/PasswordManager/.pmrc`.
-If and only if the file exists and the database is compatible it is opened during startup of the password manager.
+If and only if the file exists and the database is compatible, it is opened during startup of the password manager.
 The run commands should never be edited by something other than the PasswordManager.

 ### Cipher File